isomerpages/moe-ast-pesta/_the-pesta-team/Senior Academy Officers/Tang Yee Fun Francis.md

 permalink: /pesta/about-pesta/the-pesta-team/tang-yee-fun-francis/
 description: ""
 third_nav_title: Senior Academy Officers
+variant: markdown
 ---
-Senior Academy Officer
+##### Tang Yee Fun (Senior Academy Officer)

 <img src="/images/francis%203.JPG" style="width:60%">

-Prior to joining AST, Francis has been with Outram Secondary School as Lead Teacher (PE) for about 14 years.
+Prior to joining AST, Francis Tang has been with Outram Secondary School as a Lead Teacher (PE) for about 14 years.

 Francis believes strongly in social learning.
-Because every student has unique strengths, teachers are crucial to find the best ways to incorporate the strengths of every student to enhance the learning of the whole class.
+As every student possesses unique set of strengths, teachers are crucial to find the best ways to incorporate the strengths of every student to enhance the learning of the whole class.

-Francis loves to listen to music in his free time.&nbsp; He would always volunteer to be the DJ of school events and weddings.
+Francis loves to listen to music in his free time.
+He would always volunteer to be the DJ of school events and weddings.